Grand Canyon Scenic Airlines: History

 Scenic Airlines was started by John and Elizabeth Seibold and their single engine Cessna airplane in North Las Vegas Airport in 1967.
 Between 1967 and 1993 Scenic Airlines grew to be one of the world's largest fixed-wing air tour operations.
 In 2000, John Seibold was recognized by the Las Vegas Review Journal as being one of the most influential businessmen in Las Vegas in the previous 100 years.
 In 1977, Scenic Airlines purchased the design and manufacturing rights to turboprop-powered conversions of the Cessna 402 and Cessna 414 from American Jet Industries.
 In 1983, the airline co-developed modifications to the de Havilland Canada DHC-6 Twin Otter to make it more suitable for use as an air tour airplane.
-The airline eventually moved to Las Vegas's Harry Reid International Airport (LAS).
+The airline eventually moved to Las Vegas's Harry Reid International Airport (LAS), formerly known as McCarran International Airport.

-In the late 1960s, Scenic operated scheduled passenger flights on a route from Salt Lake City to Blanding, Utah, making stops at five other cities.
+Since the late 1960s, Scenic has operated scheduled passenger flights between Las Vegas and the Grand Canyon.
+Frequent daily flights were operated from the 1970's through the 1990's using Cessna 402's then transitioning to Twin Otters with extra large windows called Vistaliner's in 1984.
+In 1969 and 1970 Scenic flew a route from Salt Lake City to Cortez, Colorado, making stops at six other cities throughout southeast Utah.
 During the mid-1970s, Scenic operated from a hub in Las Vegas providing service to Grand Canyon, Page, and Yuma in Arizona, to Long Beach, Palm Springs, Carlsbad, El Centro, and Death Valley in California, and to Ely, and Elko, Nevada.
-The carrier flew de Havilland Canada DHC-6 Twin Otter and Fairchild Swearingen Metroliner aircraft.
+The carrier flew Cessna 402, de Havilland Canada DHC-6 Twin Otter, and Fairchild Swearingen Metroliner aircraft.

 During the 1980s Scenic operated a vintage Ford Trimotor aircraft on its flight seeing tours.
 This was the type aircraft operated by the original Scenic Airways of the late 1920s that also operated flight seeing service across the Grand Canyon.